neomjs/neo/.github/GETTING_STARTED.md

 5. Make sure to use a local WebServer!
    * Use a local webserver of your choice (E.g. Webstorm)
    * OR `npm run server-start`
-     1. the dev server will throw 2 errors which you can ignore
+     1. A browser tab showing your app opens automatically.
-     2. a browser tab showing your app opens automatically.
+     2. You can also manually access it: http://localhost:8080/

    (JS module imports can not work on the local file system (security).)